 - · Creating a server

-- Creating a client
+- · Creating a client

-- Sending and receiving data
+- · Sending and receiving data

 - Acting upon the data

-Note: For this tutorial, I will be referring the IP addresses as hisock.utils.get_local_ip().
-In reality, you will most likely use a hard-coded IP address from a user input.
+Note: For this tutorial, I will be referring the IP addresses as hisock.get\local\ip().
+In reality, you will most likely use a hard-coded IP address or a user input.